QuantumApplicationLab/qubops/README.md

 ## Contributing

-If you want to contribute to the development of qubols, have a look at the [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to the development of qubops, have a look at the [contribution guidelines](CONTRIBUTING.md).

 ## Credits